sicreative/VoltageShift/README.md

 for example:

-    sudo ./voltageshift buildlaunchd  -50 -50 0 0 0 0 0 0 1 50 80 1 160
+    sudo ./voltageshift buildlaunchd  -50 -50 0 0 0 0 1 50 80 1 160

-set system auto apply CPU -50mv and GPU -50mv, close Turbo, and set PL1 to 50, PL2 to 80, run every boot and every 160min and kext remain on system .
+set system auto apply CPU -50mv and GPU -50mv, close Turbo, and set PL1 to 50, PL2 to 80, run every boot and every 160min and kext remain on system.

+    sudo ./voltageshift buildlaunchd -160 -30 -150 0 0 0 1 45 80 1 160

+set system auto apply CPU -160mv, GPU -30mv, CPU Cache -50mv, no turbo, PL1 at 45W, PL2 at 80W, run on boot and every 160min, kext remains on system.

     sudo ./voltageshift buildlaunchd  0 0 0 0 0 0 0 -1